tucats/ego/LANGUAGE.md

         fmt.Println("all done")
     }

 This program launches five instances of a go routine thread, and waits for them to complete.
-This simplified exampe does not return a value from the threads, so channels are not used.
+This simplified example does not return a value from the threads, so channels are not used.
 However, the caller must know when all the go routines have completed to know it is safe to exit this function.
 Note that if the code did not include the `wg.Wait()` call then the `main` function would exit before most of the